duratm/duratm/README.md

 ## Welcome to my Github !
 Want to know more about my work ?

 # Works in progresses :
-- Beep (coming soon on github) which is a discord like.
+- Beep (a discord like coming soon on github)
 - Sealci a CI developed in Rust